 Here are a few moving expenses you may not have thought about:

-- Gas/diesel expenses of up to $8.00 per gallon can be charged by your moving truck rental company if you don’t return the truck with a full tank.
+- Gas/diesel expenses of up to several dollars per gallon that can be charged by your moving truck rental company if you don’t return the truck with a full tank

 - Mileage overage surcharges

-- Packing supplies like boxes, bubble cushioning roll, packing tape, etc., can add up quickly, especially if you aren’t finding used or free boxes
+- Costs of packing supplies like boxes, bubble cushioning roll, packing tape, etc., that can add up quickly, especially if you aren’t finding used or free boxes

 - Hotel rooms and meals out during your out-of-state move